charstnut/pyexp/README.md

 # pyexp
 This is a utility repo for data processing in python.

-Common processing functions, such as calculating weighted averages, error propagation with `SymPy`, etc., should be implemented in separate utility files (modules).
+Common processing functions, such as calculating weighted averages, error propagation with `uncertainties`, etc., should be implemented in separate utility files (modules).
 A list of files and their purposes are as following:

 - `misc.py`
     - Other functions (e.g. self-implemented clustering)
 - `avg.py`
     - Averaging related functions
+- `fastfit.py`
+    - Fast fitting a model of choice (note: this is essentially a wrapper around scipy.optimize package)

 # Usage
 Add the repo path to `PYTHONPATH` at the beginning of the script, and import as needed.